 Next, we examined the spatiotemporal trajectories of eye movements (saccades and drifts) during individual trials (Fig. 2).
 Tunneled vision of large images induced a novel type of movements: border-following saccades and drifts (fig2a).
 XX% of the saccades made by all participants in all large-tunneled trials were border-following, and as a result XX% of the pauses were on borders, compared with XX% and XX%, respectively, in all other conditions (fig2b; see Methods).

 The overall statistics of saccade rate and drift speed showed that both increased in tunneled conditions compared to natural viewing, for each image size (Fig. 3A,B).
-Assuming that the rate of acquisition of visual information during a pause increases with increased drift speed {Ahissar, 2001 #1830;Rucci, 2015 #3625}, and observing that the total distance travelled by the eye during a pause did not change between conditions (XX vs XX, P=XX), these adaptations of eye movement kinematics are consistent with increasing the overall acquisition rate in tunneled conditions.
+Assuming that the rate of acquisition of visual information during a pause increases with increased drift speed {Ahissar, 2001 #1830;Rucci, 2015 #3625}, and observing that the total distance travelled by the eye during a pause did not change between conditions (XX vs XX), these adaptations of eye movement kinematics are consistent with increasing the overall acquisition rate in tunneled conditions.
 The effect of reducing the available spatial information by reducing image size had a different effect; participants reduced their saccade-rate while keeping drift speed roughly unchanged (Fig. 3a,b).
 This adaptation is consistent with increasing the amount of information acquired in each pause.

 We then asked whether drift speed is controlled on slow time scales or on a pause-by-pause manner.
 As individual trials contained both border and no-border fixations, we compared drift speeds across these pauses.
 Drift speed was significantly lower when drifting along borders than otherwise (4.8±xx vs 5.36±xx in large and 4.62±xx vs 5.18±xx in small images, p<XXX).
 To further analyze the control dynamics we looked at the within-pause dynamics of drift speed.
 This analysis showed that the visual system converged to the target drifting speed during the first 50 – 70 ms of the pause.
 While starting the pause with speeds around 7 deg/s on average, the eye then converged to speeds around 5 deg/s in natural viewing and to speeds around 6 deg/s in tunneled viewing (Fig. 3c).
 Similar dynamics characterized border and no-border drifts, converging to lower speeds in border pauses (Fig. 3d).